secrez/secrez/README.md

 Secrez main:/ $ help

-Available options:
+Available commands:
-  bash    Execute a bash command in the current disk folder. cat     Shows the content of a file. cd      Changes the working directory. conf    Configure a second factor using an Fido2 key copy    Copy a text file to the clipboard. edit    Edits a file containing a secret. exit    Exits Secrez.
+  alias   Create aliases of other commands. bash    Execute a bash command in the current disk folder. cat     Shows the content of a file. cd      Changes the working directory. conf    Configure security data (2FA, password, number of iterations). copy    Copy a text file to the clipboard. edit    Edits a file containing a secret. exit    Exits Secrez.